nwillcox13/wasteless_bites/docs/data-models.md

 | description           | TEXT                                | no     | yes      |
 | pickup_instructions   | TEXT                                | no     | no       |
 | account_id            | SMALLINT REFERENCES account(id)     | no     | no       |

+This table represents every property of an item that is posted within the application.